5 Bad Email Habits That Can Compromise Your Security

 1. Downloading and Opening Unverified Attachments

-A 2021 HP Wolf Security Threat Insights Report revealed that email is still the most popular way for cybercriminals to deliver malware, with more than 75 percent of threats being sent through email messages.
+The 2021 HP Wolf Security Threat Insights Report revealed that cybercriminals still prefer email to deliver malware, sending more than 75 percent of threats through email messages.

 Email is still the most popular way for cybercriminals to deliver malware, with more than 75 percent of threats being sent through email messages.